walker-herndon/walker-herndon.github.io/CS5042/Week 1 - Intro and Project Options.md

 	- this is kind of foundational work so important to do well

 ![[CS5042-Schedule.pdf.png]]
+- Need a sketch book?
+	- It is considered required material, wonder if I can just use my iPad for this instead?
 ### Project Presentations
 #### Acoustic Visualization
 - Use remote sensors to record and detect animals